ndlarsen/ndlarsen.github.io/_posts/2019-09-28-jekyll-part-6-adding-search-functionality.md

 {% endraw %}
 ```

 The next part initializes the Lunar index with the post url as reference and populates the index with our data.
+The
-The boost parameter at the title field tells Lunr to weight occurences of the search term higher if it occurs in the title.
+boost parameter at the title field tells Lunr to weight occurrences of the search term higher if it occurs in the title.

 ```javascript
 {% raw %}